Demazure character formula for semi-infinite flag varieties: Main Results

-We prove the only if part of the middle assertion.
-For each $k \ge 0$, we define $V [k]$ to be the $\mathfrak{sl}_2$-direct summand of $V$ whose highest weight is $k \varpi$ (via the restriction).
+We prove the only if part of the assertion on $\gp_i$-filtrations.
+For each $k \ge 0$, we define $V [k]$ to be the $\mathfrak{sl}_2$-direct summand of $V$ whose highest weight is $k \varpi$ (via the restriction from $\gp_i$).
 Consider the filtration